catekui/NYC_data_pipeline/README.md

 `cd data-pipeline`

-The dataset comes from NYC Yellow Taxi Trip Data on Kaggle and should be placed in the `data/` folder.
+Create a folder named `data` and add the dataset files to it.
 Once the dataset is in place, start the pipeline using Docker Compose:

 `docker-compose up --build`